Alfred 5.5 is here - Find out what's new

 Date and Time Placeholders

-To use a dynamic date or time, begin with date, time, or datetime.
+Local date and time placeholders begin with date, time, or datetime.

 You can follow this with optional date arithmetic to calculate a date/time in the future or past, and optional default formats (short, medium, long, full).
 When no format is specified, Alfred uses the "medium" format from macOS as default.